-- Local government representatives should be included on any "blue ribbon" commission or other body established by the state that has as its purpose changes to state and local revenue authority or governance. - State-imposed changes on local tax structures should be simple to administer and, at a minimum, be revenue neutral to the locality. - State-mandated tax relief programs should not use local revenues.
-State-adopted tax relief programs should rely only on state revenues. - -The State should not create real estate tax relief programs unless it is willing to pay for the cost of the programs. - Local revenue sources should be balanced and diversified over three broad bases assets (property), consumption (sales), and income. - The local tax system should be logical and professionally administered.
-Taxpayers should be treated fairly, and compliance costs should be minimized. - The burden of taxation, as well as the benefits of services, should be shared and enjoyed by all whether they are residents or local businesses. - Tax policy should recognize the different economic, demographic, and service demands among localities, and should foster local control to develop tax policies best suited for their communities. - Tax policy should recognize and be responsive to the competitive nature of the free market, should refrain from enacting policies that are too generous for one group, and should not place undue burdens on particular groups, including business and manufacturers. - State-imposed changes on local tax structures should be simple to administer and, at a minimum, be revenue neutral to the locality.

-- State-mandated tax relief programs should not use local revenues.
+- Local revenue sources should be balanced and diversified over three broad bases assets (property), consumption (sales), and income; - The local tax system should be logical and professionally administered.
+Taxpayers should be treated fairly, and compliance costs should be minimized; - The burden of taxation, as well as the benefits of services, should be shared and enjoyed by all whether they are residents or local businesses. - Tax policy should recognize the different economic, demographic, and service demands among localities, and should foster local control to develop tax policies best suited for their communities; - Tax policy should recognize and be responsive to the competitive nature of the free market, should refrain from enacting policies that are too generous for one group, and should not place undue burdens on particular groups, including business and industry; - State-imposed changes on local tax structures should be simple to administer and, at a minimum, be revenue neutral; and - State-mandated tax relief programs should not use local revenues.
 State-adopted tax relief programs should rely only on state revenues. - The State should not create real estate tax relief programs unless it is willing to pay for the cost of the programs. - Local tax dollars should not be claimed by the state to cover the Commonwealth's revenue needs.
-This includes, but is not limited to, local fines and forfeitures, recordation fees, and revenues tied to the Communications Sales and Use Tax. - Any legislation with local fiscal impact should be introduced no later than the first week of a General Assembly session.
-Such legislation should be pre-filed prior to the convening of a regular session. - Local government representatives should be included on any "blue ribbon" commission or other body established by the state that has as its purpose changes to state and local revenue authority or governance.
+This includes, but is not limited to, local fines and forfeitures and revenues tied to the Communications Sales and Use Tax. - Any legislation with local fiscal impact should be introduced no later than the first week of a General Assembly session.
+Such legislation should be pre-filed prior to the convening of a regular

+• Local government representatives should be included on any "blue ribbon" commission or other body established by the state that has as its purpose changes to state and local revenue authority or governance.